CONTEST PHASES FROM MAY 2022 THROUGH MAY 2023

 "O Come Let Us Adore Him" calls us to celebrate and worship.

 "O Holy Night" indirectly calls us to action by telling us about the Messiah's reign: "And in his name all oppression shall cease."

 Honorable Mention: Judges will decide how many songs deserve "Honorable Mention."
-These will be featured on like the winning songs, with descriptions and photos of their composers plus the story behind each song.
+These will be featured on www.SYNCx.org like the prize-winning songs, with descriptions and photos of their composers plus the story behind each song.

 Song-writers may collaborate.

 Songs may be new or previously published.

 Copyright.
 You retain the copyright to your song, but you must grant permission for us to publish the lyrics on SYNCx.org.
 If your song infringes a copyright, it is disqualified.